unitof/container/README.md

 `container` is a tool that you can use to create and run Linux containers as lightweight virtual machines on your Mac.
 It's written in Swift, and optimized for Apple silicon.

-The tool consumes and produces OCI-compliant container images, so you can pull and run images from any standard container registry.
-You can push images that you build to those registries as well, and run the images in any other OCI-compliant application.
+The tool consumes and produces [OCI-compatible container images](https://github.com/opencontainers/image-spec), so you can pull and run images from any standard container registry.
+You can push images that you build to those registries as well, and run the images in any other OCI-compatible application.

 `container` uses the [Containerization](https://github.com/apple/containerization) Swift package for low level container, image, and process management.